Potato gateau

 Black pepper to taste

-for baking dish and to season the surface
+for the baking dish and the surface

 Preparation